Guillaume-Lebegue/Workshop_Deno/README.md

 # Workshop_Deno

 In this workshop, we will use Deno as a [REST API](https://www.redhat.com/fr/topics/api/what-is-a-rest-api) to save a TodoList.
-We will also use MongoDB for the DataBase
+We will also use MongoDB for the Database

 First part is installing Deno and MongoDB